Maria Eleonora I Boncompagni

 Maria Eleonora I Boncompagni (1686–1745) was the Princess of Piombino, Marchioness of Populonia, Princess of Venosa and Countess of Conza, Lady di Scarlino, Populonia, Vignale, Abbadia del Fango, Suvereto, Buriano, Cerboli e Palmaiolan, and Lady princess of the Tuscan Archipelago including the islands of Elba, Montecristo, Pianosa, Gorgona, Capraia, and Isola del Giglio, from 1733 until her death.

+Biography

-She was the oldest of six daughters to her mother Ippolita Ludovisi.
+She was the oldest of six daughters to her mother Ippolita Ludovisi and father Gregorio II Boncompagni.
 She succeeded her mother as sovereign at her death in 1733.

-She was married to her uncle, Don Antonio I Boncompagni, who became Prince of Piombino by the right of his wife (1658–1721).
+She was married to her uncle, Don Antonio I Boncompagni (1658–1731), VI Duke of Sora, who became Prince of Piombino by the right of his wife.